CV examples

 What is the best CV structure for a student CV?

 Begin with contact details, then progress to the core components of your CV, such as education or work experience.
-Keep in mind that a personal profile is at the very top of your CV but is written last.
+Remember that a personal profile is at the very top of your CV but is written last.
 Write in complete sentences starting with an action verb or adjective to make your writing more convincing and concise.

 How is a student CV different from other CVs?